SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 \end{alignat*}
 $$

 Now we've reconstructed the counts in the trial.
-Approximately; almost certainly we should round 100.44 down to 100 and 7.56 up to 8, because humans usually come in integer quantities (conjoined twins notwithstanding)!
+Approximately: almost certainly we should round 100.44 to 100 and 7.56 to 8, because humans usually come in integer quantities (conjoined twins notwithstanding).
 That would amount to a TPR of 92.59% instead the 93% to which they sensibly rounded.
 Armed with that, we can compute the Positive Predictive Value and the Negative Predictive Value: